 This course will explore the impact of social and sociocultural conditions on the psychological, physiological, and psychosocial processes of aging.
 This course will explore the demographics of aging, and how the diversity of the aging population impacts societal, clinical, therapeutic, and institutional responses.
-Prerequisite: Eligible forENG101.
+Prerequisite: Eligible for either ENG101E or ENG101.
+(Existing course, published September 2013) (Updated November 2014)